Asian Art Outpost

 wa

-The simplest form of peace and harmony.
+和 is the simplest form of peace and harmony.

-Most people would just translate this character as peace and/or harmony.
-This is a very popular character in Asian cultures - you can even call it the "peace symbol" of Asia.
+Most people would just translate this character as peace and/or harmony. 和 is a very popular character in Asian cultures - you can even call it the “peace symbol” of Asia.
 In fact, this peace and harmony character was seen repeatedly during the opening ceremony of the 2008 Olympic Games in Beijing (a major theme of the games).

-In old Chinese poems and literature, you might see this used as a kind of "and".
+In old Chinese poems and literature, you might see this used as a kind of "and."
 As in two things summed together.
-As much as you could say, "the sun and moon", you could say "the sun in harmony with the moon".
+As much as you could say, "the sun and moon," you could say "the sun in harmony with the moon."

-See Also...
-Inner Peace | Patience | Simplicity
+See Also: Inner Peace | Patience | Simplicity

-Homosexual / Gay (Chinese)
+Homosexual / Gay

 tóng xìng liàn

-A great way to tell your Chinese friends about your lifestyle, while keeping your Anglo friends in the dark.
+A great way to tell your Chinese friends about your lifestyle while keeping your Anglo friends in the dark.

 Kind of a huge bold sign to say "I'm Gay" without anybody knowing.

-Homosexual / Gay (Japanese)
+Homosexual / Gay

 tóng xìng ài